Reviews You Can Rely On

 Credit: Abriah Wofford

 Coolers come in all shapes and sizes.
 If you're set on the Yeti brand but want something smaller, take a peek at the Yeti Roadie 24.
 This personal-sized cooler has a small footprint but keeps the same functionality as the Tundra.
-The Coleman Xtreme 5-Day is a great budget-friendly option with a large capacity.
-Though it won't keep its contents cold for as long, it also won't break the bank.
+The RTIC Ultralight 52 is a great budget-friendly option with a large capacity.
+See our review of coolers for more comparison.

-yeti tundra 65 cooler review - carrying the yeti tundra 65 to camp
+yeti tundra 65 - carrying the yeti tundra 65 to camp

 Carrying the Yeti Tundra 65 to camp